How Do I Compare Dental Insurance Plans?

 Am I Eligible?

 All products and services are not covered equally from plan to plan.
-Some dental insurance plans cover certain treatments; partially cover others; and exclude some altogether.
-For example, basic dental insurance plans cover routine exams and treatments, such as cleanings, X-rays and fillings, while other plans offer coverage for major services, such as root canals, crowns and dentures.
-Make sure you choose a plan that will meet your dental care needs.
+Some dental insurance plans cover certain treatments, partially cover others, and exclude some altogether.
+For example, basic dental insurance plans cover routine exams and procedures, such as cleanings, X-rays and fillings, while other plans offer coverage for major services, such as root canals, crowns and dentures.

 When Can I Begin Receiving Benefits?

 Some dental insurance plans require you to wait a certain period of time before you can begin receiving benefits, while others do not.
 Be sure to find out if there is a waiting period before you are eligible for coverage.
+Take note of any differences in waiting periods when evaluating plans.
+If you are purchasing a dental insurance plan and expect to have coverage for major services or orthodontia, know that these are generally not covered until your third year in the plan.

 How Much Does it Cost?

-The purpose of Canada dental insurance is to reduce your out-of-pocket expenses by providing coverage for the dental care you need.
-But there's more to the cost of an insurance plan than just the monthly premium.
+The purpose of a Canada Dental Insurance Plan is to reduce your out-of-pocket expenses by providing coverage for the dental care you need.
+But there’s more to the cost of an insurance plan than just the monthly premium.
 Some plans also have deductibles that require you to pay the total cost of any dental care you receive until you meet the deductible.
-For example, if the plan you choose has a $250 deductible, you must pay for all costs associated with your dental care up to $250 before your insurance plan will begin paying.

 What is the Maximum Amount the Plan Pays for Each Covered Service?

 Dental insurance plans will not pay an unlimited dollar amount for treatment.
 Every plan has a maximum amount they will pay for each covered product or service within a certain time period.
 For example, Plan A may pay up to $500 for dental care each year, while Plan B pays up to $1,000 a year.
-If you have been maintaining your dental health and you only expect to see the dentist for routine treatment, a plan with a lower maximum will probably meet your needs.
-But, if you think you may need extensive or ongoing treatment, a plan with a higher maximum might be a better choice.